Kirlian photography: In popular culture

 Kirlian photography has appeared as a fictional element in numerous books, films, television series, and media productions, including the 1975 film The Kirlian Force, re-released under the more sensational title Psychic Killer.
 Kirlian photographs have been used as visual components in various media, such as the sleeve of George Harrison's 1973 album Living in the Material World, which features Kirlian photographs of his hand holding a Hindu medallion on the front sleeve and American coins on the back, shot at Thelma Moss's UCLA parapsychology laboratory.

+The rock group King Crimson traveled to Lamar University in Beaumont, Texas during their Summer 1974 US tour to have their hands undergo Kirlian photography.
+According to Dr. Joseph Pizzo, who supervised the photography, this was the first time to his knowledge that a Kirlian photograph had ever been taken of an entire hand or face.
+The photograph of bassist John Wetton's hand was used for the back cover of King Crimson's posthumous 1975 live album USA.

 "Multiplanar Kirlian emanations" are referenced in the 1989 film Ghostbusters II, during a scene where Ray Stantz and Egon Spengler are conducting a spectral analysis of photographs taken of a portrait painting, which is possessed by the malevolent spirit of medieval tyrant Vigo the Carpathian.

 The artwork of David Bowie's 1997 album Earthling has reproductions of Kirlian photographs taken by Bowie.
 The photographs, which show a crucifix Bowie wore around his neck and the imprint of his "forefinger" tip, date to April 1975 when Bowie was living in Los Angeles and fascinated with the paranormal.
 The photographs were taken before consuming cocaine and 30 minutes afterwards.
 The after photograph apparently shows a substantial increase in the "aura" around the crucifix and forefinger.

 The Cluster novels by science fiction author Piers Anthony uses the concept of the Kirlian Aura as a way to transfer a person's personality into another body, even an alien body, across light years.
 The book The Anarchistic Colossus (1977) by A. E. van Vogt involves an anarchistic society controlled by ‘Kirlian computers’.

 The opening credits during the first seven seasons of the television series The X-Files shows a Kirlian image of a left human hand.
 The image appears as the 11th clip in the introductory video montage and is formed by a bluish coronal discharge as the primary outline, with only the proximal phalange of the index finger shown cryptically in red.
 A human silhouette, in white, seemingly falls towards the hand.
+Additionally, Kirlian photography is explored deeper as a plot point in the twelfth episode of the show's fourth season, "Leonard Betts".

 The Italian electronic darkwave band Kirlian Camera was named after the device used for Kirlian photography.

 British industrial band Cabaret Voltaire's first album Mix-Up features a track called Kirlian Photograph.